jsxc/xmpp-cloud-auth/README.md

 All parameters must therefore be set in the configuration file.

 :warning: Use the `mod_auth_external.lua` in this repository.
-This fixes a bug with treating the request as the answer ([xmpp-cloud-auth#21](https://github.com/jsxc/xmpp-cloud-auth/issues/21), [Prosody#855](https://prosody.im/issues/issue/855)).
+This fixes a bug with treating an echo of the request as the answer ([xmpp-cloud-auth#21](https://github.com/jsxc/xmpp-cloud-auth/issues/21), [Prosody#855](https://prosody.im/issues/issue/855)).

 ## Options
 ```
 $ ./external_cloud.py --help
 usage: external_cloud.py [-h] [-c CONFIG_FILE] -u URL -s SECRET [-l LOG] [-d]
-                         [-t {prosody,ejabberd}] [-A USER DOMAIN PASSWORD]
+                         [-t {generic,prosody,ejabberd}] [-A USER DOMAIN PASSWORD]
                          [-I USER DOMAIN] [--version]

 XMPP server authentication against JSXC>=3.2.0 on Nextcloud.
 See